Smartskills Logo

 • Run it using sh setup.sh

 Installs ngrok as a persistent tcz package and adds it to onboot.lst.
-It also builds a file called ~/.config/ngrok/ngrok.yml with your configuration details.
+It also builds a file called ~/.ngrok2/ngrok.yml with your configuration details.
 An entry in /opt/bootlocal.sh ensures ngrok_startup.sh runs at system boot to continually refresh your tunnel details when you reboot.

 Debian Linuxes